The recurrence spectrum for dynamical systems beyond specification: Introduction

 \begin{cor} If $(\alpha,\beta)\in[0,1)\times(1,\infty)$ and $T_{\alpha,\beta}$ is transitive, then for all $a,b\in[0,\infty]$ with $a\leq b$, we have

 \end{cor}

-For $\alpha=0$, the equality in Corollary~\ref{cor1} follows from \cite{FW01,Ols04,SW03} for $\beta\in\mathbb N$, and from \cite{Ban} for any $\beta>1$.
+For $\alpha=0$, the equality in corollary~\ref{cor1} follows from \cite{FW01,Ols04,SW03} for $\beta\in\mathbb N$, and from \cite{Ban} for any $\beta>1$.
 The set of $(\alpha,\beta)\in(0,1)\times(1,\infty)$ for which the coding space of $T_{\alpha,\beta}$ has the periodic specification property is of Lebesgue measure zero \cite{Buz97}, of Hausdorff dimension two \cite{T25}.
-For $(\alpha,\beta)$ in this set, the equality in Corollary~\ref{cor1} follows from \cite{LS08}.
-It is not hard to show that if $0\leq\alpha<1$ and $\beta\geq2$ then $T_{\alpha,\beta}$ is transitive (see Proposition~\ref{trans-prop} in Appendix~A).
+For $(\alpha,\beta)$ in this set, the equality in corollary~\ref{cor1} follows from \cite{LS08}.
+It is not hard to show that if $0\leq\alpha<1$ and $\beta\geq2$ then $T_{\alpha,\beta}$ is transitive (see proposition~\ref{trans-prop} in appendix~A).
 When $\alpha\leq 2-\beta$, $T_{\alpha,\beta}$ is not always transitive \cite{G90,Pal79}.

-Theorem~\ref{monotone-thm} is not a direct translation of Theorem~\ref{mainthm}.
+Theorem~\ref{monotone-thm} is not a direct translation of theorem~\ref{mainthm}.
 Our main tool is {\it a Markov diagram} introduced by Hofbauer \cite{H2}.
-In \S3, we show that the coding space of any map in Theorem~\ref{monotone-thm} satisfies the assumption in Theorem~\ref{mainthm}.
-This allows us to immediately transfer the Moran fractals in the coding space constructed in \S2 to the interval $[0,1]$.
+In section~3, we show that the coding space of any map in theorem~\ref{monotone-thm} satisfies the assumption in theorem~\ref{mainthm}.
+This allows us to immediately transfer the Moran fractals in the coding space constructed in section~2 to the interval $[0,1]$.
 When applying the mass distribution principle to the transferred Moran fractals, the difficulty is that the lengths of cylinders in the coding space are not well comparable to the Euclidean lengths of the corresponding intervals in $[0,1]$.
-This is due to the lack of specification or Markovianness, see e.g., \cite[Proposition~2.6]{LW08} for the case of the beta transformations.
-We have managed to obtain a nice lower bound on the lengths of intervals, see Lemma~\ref{diam-lem}.
+This is due to the lack of specification or Markovianness, see e.g., \cite[proposition~2.6]{LW08} for the case of the beta transformations.
+We have managed to obtain a nice lower bound on the lengths of intervals, see lemma~\ref{diam-lem}.

 The rest of this paper consists of two sections.
-Section~2 is the analysis of recurrence sets for subshifts in Theorem~\ref{mainthm}.
-Section~3 is the analysis of recurrence sets for interval maps in Theorem~\ref{monotone-thm}.
+Section~2 is devoted to the analysis of recurrence sets for subshifts in theorem~\ref{mainthm}.
+Section~3 is devoted to the analysis of recurrence sets for interval maps in theorem~\ref{monotone-thm}.